apool-io/apoolminer/README.md

 ## Introduction

-GPU optimization Miner for Aleo & Qubic.
+The best Optimization Miner for Aleo & Qubic.

 ## Disclaimer